All ingredients are individually packaged, but our central facility

 Place pork chops in hot pan and cook until golden brown and chops reach a minimum internal temperature of 145 degrees, 5-7 minutes per side.

-Add chard leaves, garlic, and pinch of salt and stir often until leaves are wilted, 2-3 minutes.
+Add Swiss chard leaves, garlic, and a pinch of salt.
+Stir often until leaves are wilted, 2-3 minutes.

 Remove from burner.
-Remove chard and garlic to a large mixing bowl.
+Transfer Swiss chard and garlic to a large mixing bowl.
 Add roasted butternut squash and toss or gently stir to combine.

 Make Sauce and Finish Dish

 Return pan used to cook pork chops to medium-high heat.

 Add wine and demi-glace to hot pan.
 Bring to a simmer.
 Once simmering, cook until liquid is reduced by half, 1-2 minutes.
 Don't be afraid of a little steam; reducing requires heat!